JSA: The Liberty Files: Part 2: "...And the Clock Struck Midnight"

 The Owl, injured in the previous mission, is recovering in a hospital when he is killed by an enemy agent.
 The Bat and the Clock are sent to Switzerland to meet an agent who has information about the German Superman and to rendezvous with Terry Sloane, a former field agent codenamed Mister Terrific.
 A German agent, the Scarecrow, pursues them and kills the agents' Swiss contact.
 In a struggle with Scarecrow, Sloane's fiancée is killed.
 Sloane resumes his Mister Terrific identity and helps the Bat and the Clock pursue and kill the Scarecrow.
-They find out that the Superman, accompanied by Hitler and other Nazi leaders, has traveled to Egypt to spearhead a German military offensive.
+They find out that the Superman, accompanied by Adolf Hitler and other Nazi leaders, has traveled to Egypt to spearhead a German military offensive.

 The Bat arrives in Egypt just as the attack is about to begin.
 He confronts the "Superman", who is revealed to be the Martian Manhunter.
 In addition to his other powers, the Manhunter is able to absorb another person's thoughts by touching them.
 Hitler has made sure that he is the only one the Martian touches, so his worldview is the only one the Martian is aware of.
 The Bat counteracts this by having the Martian touch him to learn his thoughts and see how Hitler lied.
 Realizing this, the Martian turns against the Germans and helps the Allies defeat them, just before the Allies deploy their own super soldier, a young man dressed as Superman.